palnilisvi27863/basketrandom/README.md

-Steffi Graf is the only player to have won all four Grand Slam singles titles and an Olympic gold medal in the same calendar year, achieving the "Golden Slam" in 1988.
+Tennis has four major tournaments known as the Grand Slam events: the Australian Open, French Open (Roland Garros), Wimbledon, and US Open.